 As fun as this voice experiment sounds, experts warn against inhaling sulfur hexafluoride without proper instruction.
 The heavy gas will continue to sit at the bottom of your lungs if not properly expelled -- and that's room you need for life-giving oxygen.

-Explore the links on the next page to learn more about buoyancy and view videos of the experiment in action.
+Explore the links below to learn more about buoyancy and view videos of the experiment in action.